fadden/CiderPress2/cp2/Manual-cp2.md

 If a directory is named, the contents of that directory will be copied recursively if recursion is enabled.
 If recursion is not enabled, directories are ignored.
-Empty directories are not copied.
+Directories are not created as separate entries in file archives, so empty directories will not appear in those.

 The names of files may contain wildcards, and are matched with case-insensitive comparisons.
 See